vanathisivasamy/PRODIGY_ML_02/README.md

 **Kaggle Dataset Link:** https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

-Please download the dataset and place it in the `data/` directory before running the code.

 ## Model Used
 We have implemented the K-means clustering algorithm for customer segmentation.
 K-means is a popular unsupervised learning algorithm that partitions data points into k clusters based on their features.
 In this context, it helps identify different customer segments with similar purchasing patterns.